 South Gippsland Water (SGW) currently manages eight water supply systems that provide water to 22 individual towns and locations.
 This document describes the expected outlook for these systems over the coming summer season, with the likelihood of restrictions in each system summarised in Table 1.
-In most instances, the forecasts below reflect the 12-month period from the start of November 2022 to the end of October 2023.
-The forecast period for run-of-river systems is 3 months from the start of November 2022 to the end of January 2023, reflecting the period over which the forecast has an acceptable level of uncertainty.
+In most instances, the forecasts below reflect the 12-month period from the start of November 2023 to the end of October 2024.
+The forecast period for run-of-river systems is 3 months from the start of November 2023 to the end of January 2024, reflecting the period over which the forecast has an acceptable level of uncertainty.
 The Little Bass and Coalition Creek supply systems that previously supplied Korumburra, Poowong, Loch and Nyora are not currently being used, other than to supply very small volumes of non-residential water, and therefore have not been listed in Table 1.

-The following general statements can be made about the SGW systems over the outlook period under the forecast average climate conditions across the region:
+The following general statements can be made about the SGW systems over the outlook period under the forecast dry climate conditions across the region:

-- Restrictions are not considered likely or certain for any supply systems; - For Fish Creek, restrictions are possible, but are not anticipated unless conditions were to become considerably drier than indicated by the Bureau of Meteorology's climate forecast and recent climate conditions. - For Leongatha and Toora, the likelihood of restrictions is assessed as rare, with restrictions projected to only occur if conditions were to become considerably drier than indicated by the Bureau of Meteorology's climate forecast and recent climate conditions. - The systems with low storage capacity relative to demands (Dumbalk, Meeniyan and Yarram) have been assigned a restriction likelihood of very rare, as the recent streamflow conditions, as well as the forecast climate conditions, suggest streamflows will remain near average and well above South Gippsland Water's restriction triggers.
+- Restrictions are not considered likely or certain for any supply systems; - For Fish Creek, restrictions are possible given the Bureau of Meteorology's climate forecast and recent climate conditions.
+Fish Creek (Battery Creek Storage) is a small system and can change quickly, both in response to rainfall, and in the event of sustained dry conditions for only a few months. - For Leongatha and Toora, the likelihood of restrictions is assessed as rare, with restrictions projected to only occur if conditions were to become drier than indicated by the Bureau of Meteorology's climate forecast and recent climate conditions. - The systems with low storage capacity relative to demands (Dumbalk, Meeniyan and Yarram) have been assigned a restriction likelihood of very rare, as the recent streamflow conditions, as well as the forecast climate conditions, suggest streamflows will remain near average and well above South Gippsland Water's restriction triggers.

-Additional supply risks for South Gippsland Water's supply systems include water quality risks (blue-green algae risk) in Lance Creek Reservoir and the Leongatha storages.
-This potential risk is managed at Lance Creek Reservoir through the use of seasonal supply from the Greater Yarra System - Thomson River Pool (Melbourne Water Supply System) and can be managed at Leongatha through the use of the supplementary groundwater supply.
+Additional supply risks for South Gippsland Water's supply systems include water quality risks (blue-green algae risk) in Lance Creek Reservoir and the Foster Dam.
+This potential risk is managed at Lance Creek Reservoir through the use of supplementary supply from the Greater Yarra System - Thomson River Pool (Melbourne Water Supply System) and can be managed at Foster through taking water directly from Deep Creek and bypassing Foster Dam.
 Extreme events or emergencies such as bushfires in our catchments, major loss of power supply or water contamination could require the implementation of restrictions to manage water demands.
 Bushfire risks are low across most of South Gippsland Water's supply catchments due to low vegetation cover (less than ~30%) in these catchments, except for the catchments supplying Yarram, Toora and Foster.